XACCNUS/Job-Scheduler/README.md

 ### Acknowledgement
-We would like to thank [Xilinx](https://www.xilinx.com/) for the hardwar donation.
+We would like to thank [Xilinx](https://www.xilinx.com/) for the hardware donation.